 For VAC versions, use minimum 16-AWG, 3-conductor, stranded-wire, for the connections.
-Supply singlephase 110/220 VAC, 50/60Hz to the unit.
+Supply single-phase 110/220 VAC, 50/60Hz to the unit.
 For VDC versions, use 18-AWG, 3-conductor, stranded-wire, for the connections.
-Supply 12 or 30 VDC to the unit.
-All supply voltages are to be regulated at +/- 10%.
-Refer to Certificate of Analysis (supplied with each analyzer from the factory) for the correct voltage to use with your unit.
+Supply 18 - 30 VDC to the unit.
+Refer to the Certificate of Analysis (supplied with each analyzer from the factory) for the correct voltage to use with your unit.
 Refer to Appendix B for detailed mains power specifications.
-Note: Install a disconnecting device or a circuit breaker between the mains power and terminal block TB1.